anup-moitra/foundational-linux-training/01-understanding-linux-concepts/08-linux-vs-windows.md

 ## 4️⃣ Command Line Interface (CLI)

 - **Linux** is built around a powerful command line, typically accessed through Bash or other shells, making automation and system management efficient for advanced users.
 - **Windows** includes **Command Prompt** and **PowerShell**.
-PowerShell has become a powerful tool for scripting and automation, especially in modern Windows, but many day-to-day tasks are performed through the GUI.
+PowerShell is increasingly powerful and cross-platform, allowing users to automate and script across operating systems, but many day-to-day tasks on Windows are still performed through the GUI.

 ## 5️⃣ Software Installation and Package Management